 ince its founding in 1897, San Diego State University (SDSU) has grown from a small teachers' college into a national research university employing 9,000 academic and auxiliary staff and serving approximately 35,000 students enrolled in bachelor's, master's, and doctoral programs.
-In conjunction with the SDSU Mission Valley Campus Master Plan and Final Environmental Impact Report (Final EIR), the SDSU Mission Valley Campus Guidelines (Campus Guidelines) provide information regarding the creation of a new 169-acre campus through the redevelopment of the San Diego County Credit Union (SDCCU) Stadium site and adjacent San Diego River Park (campus plan area) located in the northeast portion of the Mission Valley community within the City of San Diego (See Figure 1-1, Regional Context).
-The SDSU Mission Valley Campus Master Plan will result in a vibrant, mixed-use campus that is transit-oriented, and expands the university's educational, research, entrepreneurial, and technology transfer programs, with 1.6 million square feet of campus buildings, 4,600 multi-family homes, 95,000 square feet of commercial/retail uses, a 35,000-capacity multi-use stadium, and a 34- acre River Park situated within a total of more than 80 acres of recreational and open space.
+In conjunction with the SDSU Mission Valley Campus Master Plan and Final Environmental Impact Report (Final EIR), the SDSU Mission Valley Implementation Plan (Implementation Plan) provide information regarding the creation of a new 169-acre development through the redevelopment of the San Diego County Credit Union (SDCCU) Stadium site and adjacent San Diego River Park (campus plan area) located in the northeast portion of the Mission Valley community within the City of San Diego (See Figure 1-1, Regional Context).
+The SDSU Mission Valley Campus Master Plan will result in a vibrant, mixeduse development that is transit-oriented, and expands the university's educational, research, entrepreneurial, and technology transfer programs, with 1.6 million square feet of office, innovation and research space, 4,600 multi-family homes, 95,000 square feet of commercial/retail uses, a 35,000-capacity multi-use stadium, and a 34- acre River Park situated within a total of more than 80 acres of recreational and open space.

-In addition to meeting SDSU's needs, the Mission Valley campus will serve the academic, economic, environmental, and equity goals of the Mission Valley community and greater San Diego region.
-SDSU will develop an amenity-rich campus that expands the university's educational and economic impact in the region as an educational, employment, housing, and recreational resource served by high quality transit, and will restore the site to accommodate a more natural floodplain adjacent to the San Diego River.
+In addition to meeting SDSU's needs, SDSU Mission Valley will serve the academic, economic, environmental, and equity goals of the Mission Valley community and greater San Diego region.
+SDSU will develop an amenity-rich development that expands the university's educational and economic impact in the region as an educational, employment, housing, and recreational resource served by high quality transit, and will restore the site to accommodate a more natural floodplain adjacent to the San Diego River.
 As San Diego continues to grow, the expansion of SDSU will assist the region in creating and preparing a qualified, highly trained and job-ready workforce for the region's industries.
-The SDSU Mission Valley campus will be a regional asset that ushers in San Diego's next generation of thinkers, leaders, and entrepreneurs.
+SDSU Mission Valley will be a regional asset that ushers in San Diego's next generation of thinkers, leaders, and entrepreneurs.